Call Me Back

 The deadline for filing a self-assessment tax return for landlords is typically January 31st following the end of the tax year.
 Late filing may result in penalties.

-Can landlords use accounting software or hire a professional to help with their self-assessment tax return?
+Can landlords use accounting software or hire a tax professional to help with their self-assessment tax return?

 Yes, landlords can use accounting software or hire a professional, such as an accountant or tax advisor, to help with the preparation and filing of their self-assessment tax return.